naveengogu/secretsanta/README.md

+# Hi Praneel,
-Hi Praneel, How are you?
+## how are you?

+If you're looking for Git, try figuring out who I am!